 John E. Clayton, D.O.

-John E. Clayton, D.O., board-eligible in general surgery, is also on staff at MGH Surgery Clinic and Mason General Hospital.
+John E. Clayton, D.O., board-certified in general surgery, is also on staff at MGH Surgery Clinic and Mason General Hospital.
 Dr. Clayton received his medical degree from Kansas City University School of Medicine and Biosciences, Kansas City, Missouri in 2006; and completed his internship and general surgery residency at Garden City Hospital in Garden City, Michigan.
 His specialty is in men’s and women’s breast health, hernia, gallbladder, and other types of general surgery.
 Dr. Clayton is available for new surgical appointments.
 He also specializes in performing breast cancer surgery, colonoscopies and upper endoscopies to investigate potential abdominal problems.
 He values the preventive aspect in all of these procedures – especially the ones involving breast cancer.
 As with many diseases, early detection of breast cancer provides a good chance of successfully curing it, thanks to more and more available treatment options.

 “It’s true that the majority of women are not going to develop breast cancer,” he said.
 “Nevertheless, as with most other cancers, the chances of developing breast cancer depend on a variety of risk factors, including family history”.
 Dr. Clayton strongly encourages all women to know if breast cancer runs in their family and to examine their own breasts on a monthly basis.
 In particular, he said women should become familiar with their breast tissue, in order to recognize and report any suspicious changes to their healthcare providers.
 Early detection is crucial in catching the disease in time to successfully treat it.